What to do with all those eggplants and bell peppers ?

 Transfer to a cutting board and dice the peppers.
 Finely chop the eggplant and set aside until needed.
 (Alternatively you can use a food processor if you prefer a smooth texture, we like it more rustic).

 Preheat a large skillet or pot over medium flame.
 Add a splash of water and saute the onion until translucent.
 Stir in the garlic and red pepper flakes and cook another minute or so until you can smell the fragrance.

 Stir in the smoked paprika, oregano and mushrooms and cook a few minutes until most of the liquid has evaporated.
 Add in the roasted peppers, eggplant and the San Marzano tomatoes together with the red wine.
 Give everything a good stir and bring to a simmer.
 Cover with a lid and cook for 45 minutes on low flame until the sauce has reduced and thickened to your liking.
 Season to taste with the sea salt.

 Meanwhile prepare the polenta:

 Bring 6 cups of water to a boil and slowly whisk in the cornmeal.
 Add the bay leaf and a pinch of salt and bring back to a gentle simmer.
 Partially cover with a lid and cook for about 45 minutes until thickened to your liking making sure to stir often.
-Remove from flame and stir in the coconut milk.
+Remove from flame and stir in the cashew milk.
 The polenta will continue to thicken as it cools down so don’t worry about it not being quite as thick as you expected.